Buying Genuine Infrared Heating

 Correct sizing is one of the most important steps for comfort and efficiency.

 These are guidelines rather than strict rules.
-Ceiling height, window area and how often the room is used all play a part.
+Ceiling height, window area, draught levels and how often the room is used all play a part.
 Two smaller panels positioned well often provide better comfort than one oversized panel in the wrong place.

 Infrared Heater Certifications Explained